 Gil’s family has always been involved in softball.
 His wife, Linda, has served as the lead statistician for her softball family for many years.
 Their daughter, Dawn, played scholarship softball for St. Petersburg Junior College in Florida and Milligan College in Tennessee.
 She is now a nurse in Madison, Alabama.
 Gil and Linda’s son, Ray, attended Mississippi State University on a softball manager scholarship.
-He is now the assistant softball coach Cedarville University, Ohio.
 The teams Coach Gil has assisted with have compiled a 527-288 record including: a NJCAA Jean Williams Award winner, 4 JUCO All-American players and 25 JUCO Academic All-Americans.

 Whitney Woodard, Assistant Softball Coach

 Graduated from Lawrence County High School in 2013 where she was a member of the basketball and softball teams.
 Whitney received several honors including selection to the All-State team.
 After graduating high school, she was awarded a scholarship to play softball at Central Alabama Community College.
 She played shortstop for the Lady Trojans and received ACCC Conference athletic awards.
 While attending CACC, she earned her Associates Degree of Science in 2017.
 She was awarded a full scholarship to continue her softball career at Flagler College in St. Augustine, FL and pursued a bachelor’s degree in Religion and Youth Ministry.